-Some additional constituents monitored at our source water but did not detect above State reporting limits: chromium, copper, lead, MBAS, nitrite, perchlorate, potassium, SACR-C, selenium, silver, VOC, 1.2.3-TCP, and zinc.
+Some additional constituents monitored at our source water but did not detect above State reporting limits: chromium, copper, lead, MBAS, nitrite, perchlorate, potassium, SACR-C, selenium, silver, VOC, 1,2,3-TCP, and zinc.

-\Note\ Source water is the combination of Well 03 and Well 04 raw data.
+3 Source water is the combination of Well 03 and Well 04 raw data.

-Well 04 is treated for corrosion control in order to comply with the Lead and Copper Rule.
+4 Well 04 is treated for corrosion control to comply with the Lead and Copper Rule.
 Treatment for corrosion control includes injecting a blended phosphate solution for pH adjustment.
 The system is required to maintain a phosphate level of 1.5 - 2.2 mg/L and a pH of 7.4 - 8.0.
+5 Next sample event is scheduled for 2023.